Travel and Expense Master Glossary

 Expense Type Value Descriptions and Purpose

-This value represents air travel where the traveler has Official Residence in a state other than Washington and is Flying within their official residence state.
+This value represents air travel where the traveler is flying within their official residence state.

 Please note the another form might be necessary, please contact your college/agency Travel Administrator.